New ePermit Parking System

 If you are not awarded your first lot choice, we will keep your name on the waitlist until a space opens up.

 You may purchase an H22 parking permit in the mean time until space becomes available in Lot 2 or Lot 23.
-We will contact you to upgrade your Lot 22 permit to once space is available and you will have to pay the difference of $225.
+We will contact you to upgrade your Lot 22 permit to once space is available and you will have to pay the difference in cost.

 An ePermit purchased during the school year is prorated and the appropriate fee charged for the remainder of the year.

 - In order for an ePermit to be valid, the vehicle's license plate must be affixed to the exterior of the vehicle, unobstructed, and fully visible from the drive aisle of the parking lot or structure.